-Vice-Minister of Finance for International Affairs (former Director-General of the International Bureau), Ministry of Finance
+Akihiro TSUCHIYA Director-General of the International Bureau, Ministry of Finance

 2. Outline of the system (general explanation)

 (1) Outline of FEFTA

 FEFTA provides for fundamental matters on foreign transactions (cross-border payments and various transactions).
 Article 1 of the Act states, "The purpose of this Act is to, based on freedom of foreign transactions, such as foreign exchange and foreign trade, ensure the normal development of foreign transactions and the maintenance of peace and security in Japan or international society by conducting the minimum necessary control or coordination of foreign transactions, thereby bringing about a balance of payments equilibrium and stability of currencies and contributing to the sound development of the Japanese economy."